2022 London, Ontario municipal election

 The 2022 London municipal election was a municipal election that occurred on October 24, 2022, in conjunction with municipal elections being held across the province.

+Deputy Mayor and Ward 7 Councillor Josh Morgan defeated former Liberal MPP for London-Fanshawe Khalil Ramal by an overwhelming majority to become the 65th mayor of London.

 Electoral system

-After using ranked ballots in the 2018 municipal election, London will return to using the first past the post electoral system after the passing of the Supporting Ontario's Recovery and Municipal Elections Act, 2020 by the Government of Ontario, which removed the right of municipalities to use a different electoral system from FPTP.
+After using ranked ballots in the 2018 municipal election, London returned to using the first past the post electoral system after the passing of the Supporting Ontario's Recovery and Municipal Elections Act, 2020 by the Government of Ontario, which removed the right of municipalities to use a different electoral system from FPTP.

-The candidates registered to run for London City Council are as follows:
+The candidates who registered to run for London City Council are as follows:

 Mayor

-Incumbent mayor Ed Holder will not run for a second term, announcing on May 24 that he was retiring from politics.
+Incumbent mayor Ed Holder did not run for a second term, announcing on May 24 that he was retiring from politics.
 Two days later, deputy mayor Josh Morgan announced he was running for the position.
 He was endorsed by Holder.
-On June 27, former Liberal MPP Khalil Ramal announced he would be running for mayor.
+On June 27, former Liberal MPP Khalil Ramal announced he would run for mayor.
 On the final day of registration, August 19, well-known local pastor Sandie Thomas entered the race.
+Social media personality Dylan Wallace attempted to join the race, but did not register before the deadline to be on the ballot.